rastogiprassan/vityarthi_project/statement.md

 4. Incorporating features such as user input for distance or pickup and drop locations, and outputting the fare based on          predefined tariff rules or predictive models.

-5. Potentially expanding to integrate real-time data inputs like traffic conditions and time of travel for more accurate dynamic fare calculations.
+5. Potentially expandng to integrate real-time data inputs like traffic conditions and time of travel for more accurate dynamic fare calculations.

 6. Designing the system to be user-friendly, scalable, and efficient for practical everyday usage.